OCP Data Privacy Policy

 6.5.

-Where a breach of this Agreement is caused by the actions of a Sub-Processor, Omilia shall – if requested by Data Controller – assign to Data Controller the rights of Omilia to take action under the processor’s contract with the Sub-Processor.
+Where a breach of this Agreement is caused by the actions of a Sub-Processor, Omilia shall – if requested by Data Controller – assign to Data Controller the rights of Omilia to take action under the Processor’s contract with the Sub-Processor.
 Data Controller may take action as it deems necessary in order to protect and safeguard Personal Data.

 7.